Free Energy Landscapes, Diffusion Coefficients, and Kinetic Rates from Transition Paths: Acknowledgement

-We gratefully acknowledge very insightful discussions with Christoph Dellago, Gerhard Hummer, Alessandro Laio, Gerhard Stock, A. Marco Saitta, Rodolphe Vuilleumier, Riccardo Ferrando, Alessandro Barducci, and Andrea Pérez-Villa.
-FP acknowledges the Erwin Schrödinger International Institute for Mathematics and Physics at the Universität Wien, for a stay in April 2019.
-Calculations were performed on the GENCI-IDRIS French national supercomputing facility, under grant numbers A0070811069 and A0090811069.
+We gratefully acknowledge very insightful discussions with Christoph Dellago, Gerhard Hummer, Gerhard Stock, A. Marco Saitta, Rodolphe Vuilleumier, Hadrien Vroylandt, Riccardo Ferrando, Alessandro Barducci, and Andrea Pérez-Villa.
+F.P. acknowledges the Erwin Schrödinger International Institute for Mathematics and Physics at the Universität Wien, for a stay in April 2019.
+Calculations were performed on the GENCI-IDRIS French national supercomputing facility, under Grant Nos.
+A0070811069, A0090811069, and A0110811069.